Foundation Degree (FdSc) Health and Social Care // Undergraduate

 - Life Course Approaches to the Health of Children, Young People and Families (20 credits)

-- Working with Adults (20 credits)
+- Working together to Safeguard Vulnerable Children, Young People and Adults (20 credits)

 You may also be eligible to apply if you don’t have formal qualifications but you do have at least two years’ relevant work experience.